 Abuse is also not purely physical.
 Though this is one form of abuse, there are many ways abuse manifests itself.
 All types of abuse are valid reasons for you to reach out for help.

 Since domestic violence doesn’t discriminate, neither does the Northwest Arkansas Women’s Shelter.
 We strive to create an inclusive environment.
-We have bilingual advocates who can serve our Spanish speaking clients, we partner with the Marshallese Education Initiative which provides Marshallese translators for us, we are in partnership with an organization that helps us better serve the disabled community, and we receive training from different members of the LGBTQ+ community on how to best serve our LGBTQ+ clients.
+We have bilingual advocates who can serve our Spanish speaking clients, we have a Marshallese advocate who provides services and outreach to the Marshallese community in NWA and an LGBTQ+ advocate who does the same with members of the LGBTQ+ community, and we are in partnership with an organization that helps us better serve the disabled community.
+We also partner with various organizations to receive training on how to best serve our LGBTQ+, Marshallese, and/or immigrant clients.